RE and Catholic Life

 Reconciliation and Holy Communion are usually celebrated at parish Masses in the Summer Term.

-Preparations for the Sacraments of Reconciliation and Holy Communion are undertaken in Year 3, forming part of the School’s RE programme.
+Preparation for the Sacrament of Reconciliation is undertaken in Year 3, Holy Communion is undertaken in Year 4 and the Sacrament of Confirmation is undertaken in Year 6 forming part of the School’s RE programme.

 Opportunities for reflection, are arranged as part of these sacramental preparations.
 The School works closely with the parish catechists and Diocese in the preparation of pupils undertaking the holy sacraments.